tkenning/dev.na.bambora.com/source/docs/references/onboarding_API/index.md

 #### June 11th, 2016
 * Changes to all workflows:
     *  **API version is now required in the header attributes X-API-Version: 2016-06-11**
-    * Additional Properties are no longer allowed.
+    * Additional properties are no longer allowed.
 This means that no extra/undefined properties will be allowed to be passed in that are not already in the swagger specification.
-    * The list of Countries for each flow is now more extensive for each of the flow a large list of countries is available.
+    * The list of countries for each flow is now more extensive.
     * Postal code is no longer a required field.
     * Region is now being collected in all flows, it was an enum in previous specific flows for provinces and is now a string maxlength 64.
-    * Global Address Fields replace all existing address fields as follows: Address line 1, Address line 2, Region (includes: state/province/municipality/region), City, Postal Code (includes ZipCode), Country.
+    * Global address fields replace all existing address fields as follows: Address line 1, Address line 2, Region (includes: state/province/municipality/region), City, Postal Code (includes ZipCode), Country.
 * Changes to PSP-USD:
     * applicant.social_security_number is now required.